 To turn the scrutiny the other way, we need to look at CNM education, as well.
 Most CNM education is lacking in continuity of care, in large-volume birth experience, in non-technological birth, in hands-on labor care, in newborn care, and the majority of ACME-accredited programs are educating CNMs only for employment in hospital settings, not for out-of-hospital (or even for true full-scope midwifery) practice.
 As a dually-educated midwife, I see the practice and the educational scope of each branch as overlapping circles – neither has it all, but merged together they would encompass the full scope of midwifery.

-Erin: You’ve mentioned a merging of nurse-midwifery with direct-entry midwifery.
-How would one midwifery credential better serve childbearing women?
+Erin: You have mentioned merging nurse-midwifery with direct-entry midwifery.
+How would one midwifery credential better serve women?
 Wouldn’t it mean less choice for them?

 Hilary: It would only mean less choice if we allow the current model of nurse-midwifery to subsume direct entry.

 A true merger takes the best of both worlds, and in the process gives the participants a greater societal voice.
 As long as we continue to put our focus on creating hierarchies within the midwifery community, rather than really listening to each other and learning how to work together, we will not be successful in building midwifery as an independent and powerful profession.
 If we choose instead to have one unified profession, where all midwives are educated to work in all settings, where the goal is to increase the profession until all women throughout the US can have access to a midwife, then we are creating more, not less, choice.